AttilaSagiDev/wishlist-admin-email/README.md

 It is a separate module that does not change the default Magento files.

 Support:
-Magento Community Edition  2.1.x, 2.2.x
+Magento Community Edition  2.4.x

 ## Installation ##

 ** Important!
-Always install and test the extension in your development enviroment, and not on your live or production server. **
+Always install and test the extension in your development environment, and not on your live or production server. **

 1. Backup Your Data
 Backup your store database and web directory.

 2. Clear Cache and cookies
 Clear the store cache under var/cache and all cookies for your store domain.

-3. Disable Compilation
-Disable Compilation, if it’s enabled.

-4. Upload Files
+3. Upload Files
 Unzip extension contents on your computer and navigate inside the extracted folder.
 Create folder app / code on your webserver if you don't have it already.
 Using your FTP client upload content of the directory to your store root / app / code folder.

 5. Enable extension